Cosmological Probes of Lepton Parity Freeze-in Dark Matter: $\Delta N_{\rm eff}$ & Gravitational Waves: Introduction

-Alternately, if $\sigma^2 H^\dagger H$ coupling is small, then $\sigma$ can freeze out with a larger abundance in the early Universe.
-The late decay of $\sigma$ through $\sigma\rightarrow S\nu$ channel can give rise to the non-thermal production of light degrees of freedom, ${N}_{\rm eff}$ as well as DM.
+When $\sigma^2H^\dagger H$ coupling is large, $\sigma$ will freeze out with a smaller abundance.
+In this scenario, the late-time decay of $\sigma$ gives a negligible contribution to the DM relic.
+If DM $S$ is not thermalized, then its relic can be obtained from $N$ or Higgs decay, depending on the reheat temperature of the Universe.
+Alternatively, if $\sigma^2H^\dagger H$ coupling is small, then $\sigma$ can freeze out with a larger abundance in the early Universe.
+The late decay of $\sigma$ through $\sigma\rightarrow S\nu$ channel can give rise to the non-thermal production of light degrees of freedom, ${N}_{\rm eff}$, as well as DM.
 In this scenario, if we demand that the DM relic from $\sigma$ decay is in the correct range, then it results in a larger $\Delta{N}_{\rm eff}$ which is ruled out by the present CMB experiments.
-On the other hand if we demand the $\sigma$ decay produces the observable $\Delta{N}_{\rm eff}$, then the relic of $S$ remains underabundant.
-The deficit can be fulfilled through $N$ or $H$ decay, depending on the reheat temperature of the Universe.
-Thus it gives rise to a complementary probe of the scenario at different cosmic microwave background (CMB) experiments such as DESI \cite{DESI:2024mwx}, Planck \cite{Planck:2018vyg}, ACT \cite{ACT:2025tim}, Planck+ACT \cite{ACT:2025tim}, SPT-3G \cite{SPT-3G:2019sok}, CMB-S4 \cite{Abazajian:2019eic}, and CMB-HD \cite{CMB-HD:2022bsz}.
+On the other hand, if we demand the $\sigma$ decay produces the observable $\Delta{N}_{\rm eff}$, then the relic of $S$ remains underabundant.
+The deficit can be fulfilled through $N$ or $H$ decay, depending on the reheating temperature of the Universe.
+Thus, it gives rise to a complementary probe of the scenario at different cosmic microwave background (CMB) experiments such as DESI \cite{DESI:2024mwx}, Planck \cite{Planck:2018vyg}, ACT \cite{ACT:2025tim}, Planck+ACT \cite{ACT:2025tim}, SPT-3G \cite{SPT-3G:2019sok}, CMB-S4 \cite{Abazajian:2019eic}, and CMB-HD \cite{CMB-HD:2022bsz}.

 The paper is organized as follows.
 In section \ref{sec:model}, we discuss the minimal model in detail.
 Section \ref{sec:sddmrelic} is devoted to discussing the DM phenomenology and its probe at terrestrial experiments when the reheat temperature is large ($T_{\rm rh}>m_{N}$).
 The DM phenomenology with low reheat temperature ($T_{\rm EW}<T_{\rm rh}\ll m_{N}$) is discussed in section \ref{sec:lowTrh}.
 We finally conclude in section \ref{sec:concl}.